-    Lisbett Rodriguez is a Senior Community Coordinator at Girls Write Now.
-She was previously a Girls Write Now mentee alumna and graduated from Brooklyn College with a Bachelor of Arts in English.
-As an undergraduate student, she contributed to producing two publications of the Brooklyn College literary magazine, The Junction which provided her with the tools to support in producing the annual Girls Write Now anthology.
-She’s passionate about work that centers and uplifts women and has previously worked with two other women’s organizations, Legal Momentum and the Brooklyn College Women’s Center.
+Lisbett Rodriguez (she/her) is a Dominican-American lifelong learner bringing her love of stories, community and service-oriented work.
+She was previously a Girls Write Now mentee and graduated from Brooklyn College with a Bachelor of Arts in English.
+As an undergraduate student, she contributed to producing two publications of the Brooklyn College literary magazine, The Junction which provided her with the tools to support in producing the annual Girls Write Now anthology for three years and counting.
+In August 2022, she became a Salesforce Certified Administrator after developing a strong interest for systems and databases.
+She’s passionate about work that centers and uplifts women and gender-expansive folx and has previously worked with two women’s organizations, Legal Momentum and the Brooklyn College Women’s Center.
 In her free time, she enjoys watching feel-good shows, spending time with friends and playing video games.

 Jeanine Marie Russaw (she/her) is an autistic writer, educator, and content creator who boldly wears her HSP traits as badges of honor.
 She eagerly joins Girls Write Now with an open heart and a passion for the written word.
 Jeanine holds a B.A. in Journalism from Hofstra University and recently earned a Master of Arts in Teaching from Relay Graduate School of Education.
 While pursuing her M.A.T., she rolled up her sleeves and embraced life as an upper elementary classroom teacher, building relationships with more than 120 little someones at the height of a global pandemic.
 Over time, her love of reading and writing (and love of convincing kids to love reading and writing) became an unmistakable part of her teaching identity.
 As a writer, her words have found their way within the physical and cyber walls of NBC, CBS and Newsweek.
 A native of Bucks County, Pennsylvania, Jeanine has called Harlem her home for the last seven years…though she has possessed the spirit of a New Yorker since birth.